 If you have a low-angle paddling stroke, you’re less likely to experience drips with kayak paddle drip rings installed.
-With high-angle paddling strokes, it really doesn’t matter whether you use a drip ring.
+With a high-angle stroke, it really doesn’t matter whether you use a drip ring.
 Here’s why…

-Relaxed, leisurely paddlers like me take strokes with a lower angle where the top hand stays below the shoulder level.
+Relaxed, leisurely paddlers like me take paddling strokes with a lower angle where the top hand stays below shoulder level.

 This style of paddling requires a longer paddle and the angle of the stroke causes the paddle blades to enter the water further away from the kayak.

 Water dripping from the paddle on the upstroke of a low paddling angle runs slower from the blade down the shaft toward the kayaker.
 These slow-moving drops are easily stopped when they reach the drip ring.
 They then fall back into the water below.

 Low-angle paddling has an effect on how long it takes to kayak a mile but the paddling technique improves the effectiveness of drip rings.

 (Pssst… Have you ever seen an origami-style folding kayak?
 It’s the kayak in the picture above and was developed by Oru Kayak.
 Super cool huh?!)

 Aggressive paddlers tend to take high-angle strokes where the top hand elevates above shoulder level.

 This style of paddling requires a shorter paddle and the angle of the stroke causes the paddle blades to enter the water close to the kayak increasing the chance that water will drip onto or into the kayak.